// sum_c.c

 }Armadillo provides matrix decompositions (QR, SVD, Cholesky, eigenvalues), sparse matrix support, and an expression template engine that fuses operations to avoid temporaries.
 If your bottleneck is linear algebra beyond what R’s BLAS provides, RcppArmadillo is the natural tool.

-When Rcpp shines: tight loops over vector elements, element-wise operations that cannot be expressed as vectorized R, recursive algorithms (tree traversal, dynamic programming), and any situation where you need fine-grained control over iteration.
-Rcpp does not help with I/O-bound code or code that is already calling optimized C internally (you cannot make sum() faster by rewriting it in Rcpp, because sum() is already C).
+When Rcpp shines: tight loops over vector elements, element-wise operations that resist vectorization in R, recursive algorithms like tree traversal or dynamic programming, and any situation demanding fine-grained control over iteration.
+Where Rcpp cannot help is I/O-bound code or code that already calls optimized C internally.
+You cannot make sum() faster by rewriting it in Rcpp, because sum() is already C. So what about a language that offers the same low-level performance but catches your memory bugs before they happen?

 Exercises